 Once your test is running, you can view its details on the analytics page.
 Here’s how:

-- Go to the Leadpages tab in your account, then click Split Tests.
+- Go to the Leadpages tab in your account, then browse or search for your test.

-- Click the “chart” icon for your test (which appears when you hover over its title).
+- Click the Analytics icon analytics for your test to view its performance.

 About split test URLs

 Your test will have its own URL based on the control page.

 Anyone you direct to that URL will land on a random variation, based on the traffic distribution you set.
 Once a visitor sees a specific variation, they’ll get the same one on subsequent visits—provided they don’t disable cookies or switch browsers.

 Changing the control’s URL

 If you edit your control page’s URL, the original URL will direct to a 404 page.
 Your split test won’t stop, but you’ll need to keep the following in mind: